Modifications of Simon text model: Introduction

-The power law of the growth of the number of different words is called the Herdan's Law or Heaps' Law.
-It refer to Herdan (1960) and Heaps (1978).
-In Section 2, we will show in the examples that the number of words encountered once also grows according to a power law with the same exponent, but with a lower constant.
 In Section 3, we study an elementary probabilistic text model.
 This is an infinite urn scheme.
-In this model, the number of different words and the number of words encountered once were studied by Bahadur (1960), Karlin (1968), Chebunin and Kovalevskii (2014).
+In this model, the number of different words and the number of words encountered once were studied by Bahadur\cite{3}, Karlin \cite{21}, Chebunin and Kovalevskii \cite{10}.
 We study the correspondence between the empirical and theoretical behavior of these statistics.

 In Section 4, we study Simon's model.
-Simon (1955) proposed the next stochastic model: the $ (n + 1) $-th word in the text is new with probability $ p $; it coincides with each of the previous words with probability $(1-p)/n$.
+Simon \cite{25} proposed the next stochastic model: the $ (n + 1) $-th word in the text is new with probability $ p $; it coincides with each of the previous words with probability $(1-p)/n$.
 In fact, he proposed a more general model with the same dynamics of numbers of word occurrences.
-He based his model on the model of Yule (1924) who constructed it to explain the distribution of biological genera by number of species.
+He based his model on the model of Yule \cite{26} who constructed it to explain the distribution of biological genera by number of species.
+Baur and Bertoin \cite{8} proposed a modification of the Yule-Simon model with a wide class of limiting distributions.

-We study the asymptotic behavior of the statistics $ R_ {n, 1} $ in the Simon model based on functional limit theorems for urn models obtained by Janson.
+We study the asymptotic behavior of the statistics $ R_{n, 1} $ in the Simon model based on functional limit theorems for urn models obtained by Janson.

-In Section 5, we propose modifications of the Simon model.
+In Section 5, we propose the offline Simon modification of the Karlin model.
 The purpose of these modifications is to correspond the theoretical and empirical behavior of the sequences $ \{R_j \}_{j \ge 1} $ and $ \{R_{j, 1} \}_{j \ge 1} $.
-The first two models are combinations of the elementary model and the Simon model.
-In the beginning of each cicle, the ball selects an urn in accordance with the elementary model, and then it can change the urn.
-In the first model, each ball with probability $ 1-p $ selects one of the previous balls at random and joins it, like in Simon model.
-In the second model, only balls falling into empty urns do this.
-The third model uses the two-parameter model of Baur and Bertoin (2020) for branching processes.
+We prove analytical theorems (SLLN and FCLT) for the process in embedded times of increation of the initial urn process.

+In Section 6, we study the second modification.
+It involves the compound Poisson process in the infinite urn model.
+We prove SLLN and FCLT for the modification.
+In Section 7, we propose the third modification.
+It is the online variant, the Simon redistribution works at any toss of the Karlin model.
+In contrast to the compound Poisson model, we have no limit theorems for this modification.

+We test all the modifications by the simulation and have a good correspondence to the real texts.
+We discuss the advantages and disadvantages of the models in Section 8.